Nuel20/-Writing-a-MAC-Address-Changer/README.md

 # -Writing-a-MAC-Address-Changer
-This is a basic program which you write using Python and then execute on Linux terminal.
+This is a basic program which you write using Python.
+You can choose to run it directly with your IDE or on your Linux terminal.